 The Risk, Governance and Ethics Committee's mandate is to support the Board in its responsibilities regarding the oversight of the Corporation's governance and risk and compliance management framework.
-The Committee is also responsible for monitoring risks related to specific programs such as anti-financial crime and privacy.
-The Committee receives reporting on risks related to technology, data and information security, including cybersecurity.
+The Committee is responsible for monitoring financial and non-financial risks, including emerging risks and risks related to specific programs such as anti-financial crime and privacy.
+The Committee receives quarterly reporting on risks related to technology, data and information security, including cybersecurity.
 The Committee also ensures that the governance is linked to the Corporation's strategic directions, based on a systems approach and an ethical, transparent and accountable corporate culture that is consistent with the purpose, values and long-term interests of the Corporation and its stakeholders.
 It supports the Board in matters of ethics, and it monitors the sustainability strategy (ESG factors), including the fight against climate change.

-The Risk, Governance and Ethics Committee currently comprises the following five people:
+The Risk, Governance and Ethics Committee currently comprises the following six people: